1Password Review 2025: Is It Safe + Worth the Price?

 • Free 1Password Families account for each team member.
 Provide employees with the benefits of 1Password for their personal use.

 • SIEM integration.
-Enhanced security event monitoring and analysis within Microsoft Sentinel and Datadog.
+Enhanced security event monitoring and analysis within Microsoft Sentinel and Datadog (or your own system).

 Priced at $7.99 / month per user, the Business plan is a comprehensive solution for businesses seeking advanced security and management features.
-It’s especially suitable for mid to large-sized organizations that require granular control over access and permissions.
+It’s especially suitable for mid-to large-sized organizations that require control over access and permissions.

-Integrating 1Password with either Microsoft Sentinel or Datadog allows you to monitor and analyze security events within your preferred platform.
-This means you can track potential risks, user activities, and create custom dashboards and alerts in real-time.
+Integrating 1Password with either Microsoft Sentinel or Datadog allows you to monitor and analyze security events within your preferred platform, too.
+This means you can track potential risks and user activities and create custom dashboards and alerts in real-time.
 By using either Sentinel or Datadog, you can streamline security management, automate threat responses, and maintain a secure and efficient environment tailored to your existing infrastructure.
+The Business plan also enables organizations to create their own custom integrations — which is cool.

 1Password Enterprise — Customized Solutions for Large Enterprises